-Grape Seed Extract supplement, benefit and side effects, dosage and review of research studies
+Grape Seed Extract supplement, benefit and side effects

-Grape seeds are waste products of the winery and grape juice industry.
+Grape seeds are waste products of the winery and grape juice industry but surprisingly they have wonderful health benefits.
 Grape seed extract provides a concentrated source of polyphenols, most of which are proanthocyanidins.
+These substances provide many health benefits to the body and brain.
+Fortunately these are now available as dietary supplements over the counter.

 A natural plant product made from the grape seed (or pip), it is rich in procyanidins, a special class of water-soluble bioflavonoids which are excellent free radical scavengers.